jamieallen59/CV/README.md

 Jamie Allen
 ===========

 My background is in Product Design and after a few years out of university, I decided to enable myself to build digital products.
-I've continued to learn and developer my skills, moving from JavaScript ES5, Jquery, CSS, Angular and Gulp, to ES6, LESS/SASS, React, Redux and webpack.
+I've continued to learn and develope my skills, moving from ES5, Jquery, CSS, Angular and Gulp, to ES6, LESS/SASS, React, Redux and webpack.

 Have a look at my [website.](http://www.jamieallen.co.uk/)